 Pocket is one of the most fantastic apps to save articles you love the most and wish to get back later.
 It has been around for long and has millions of users.
 You can save favorite articles, news, sports data, and videos from any publisher or app.

 The Pocket widget shows a decent-sized list of your recent saves.
 You can tap on one to open the story quickly in the Pocket app.
-Overall, if you are frequently on the web, this is the app to save things for future reading.
+Overall, if you are frequently on the web, this is the app to save future reading.

 Price: Free (In-app Purchases start from $4.99)